Claims approval process: documents released

-We’ve published key documents detailing our new claims approval process that will reduce the time it takes for clients to find out what’s happening with their claim.
+We’ve published some key documents about our new claims approval process.
+This process will reduce the time it takes for clients to find out what’s happening with their claim.

 The process can only approve claims, it cannot decline them.
 Any claim not immediately accepted will be reviewed by one of our claims assessors in the same way all claims are currently considered.